mzorki/corpora/README.md

   - All commentaries removed for analysis
   - There were many cases where "□" appears in a poem.
 When it was a result of a mistake, a character was inserted.
 However, there are still 280 cases where these indicate loss in text, often indicating whole blank lines.
 These were kept
   - There are ca. 1390 casese where author name is inserted after a line in a poem composed by a group of people.
 This might influence the analysis
+  - There are at least 15 places where no characters could be inserted